fcdoc/doc/en/flashduty/mixin/alert_integration/oceanbase.md

     1. Enter the Flashduty console, select **Collaboration Space**, and enter the details page of a specific space
     2. Select the **Integrated Data** tab, click **Add an Integration**, and enter the Add Integration page
     3. Select **OceanBase** integration, click **Save**, and generate a card.
-    4. Click on the generated card to view the **push address**, copy it for later use, and complete.
+    4. Click on the generated card to view the **push address**, copy it for later use, and complete the setup.

 ### Use Shared Integration

-When you need to route the alert events to different collaboration spaces based on the payload information, this method is preferred.
+When you need to route alert events to different collaboration spaces based on the payload information, this method is preferred.

 |+| Expand

-    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and enter the integration selection page.
+    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and go to the integration selection page.
     2. Choose **OceanBase** integration:
     - **Integration Name**: Define a name for the current integration.
     3. After clicking **Save**, copy the newly generated **push address** on the current page for later use.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on conditions, or you can directly set a default collaboration space as a fallback, and adjust it as needed later.
+You can match different alerts to different collaboration spaces based on conditions, or you can set a default collaboration space as a fallback and adjust as needed.
     5. Complete.

 ## In OceanBase